Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 \textbf{Data availability}\\ The data that support the findings of this study are available from the corresponding author upon reasonable request.

 \textbf{Code availability}\\ All numerical codes in this paper are available upon request to the authors.\\

 {\bf Acknowledgements}\\ The authors thank Subir Sachdev and Aavishkar A. Patel for helpful discussions.
-This work was supported by the National Key R\&D Program of China (Grant No. 2022YFA1402702, No. 2021YFA1401400), the National Natural Science Foundation of China (Grants No. 12274289), the Innovation Program for Quantum Science and Technology (under Grant No. 2021ZD0301902), Yangyang Development Fund, and startup funds from SJTU.
+This work was supported by the National Key R\&D Program of China (Grant No. 2022YFA1402702, No. 2021YFA1401400), the National Natural Science Foundation of China (Grants No. 12447103, No. 12274289), the Innovation Program for Quantum Science and Technology (under Grant No. 2021ZD0301902), Yangyang Development Fund, Shanghai Jiao Tong University 2030 Initiative, and startup funds from SJTU.
 The computations in this paper were run on the Siyuan-1 and $\pi$ 2.0 clusters supported by the Center for High Performance Computing at Shanghai Jiao Tong University.\\

 {\bf Author contributions}\\ T.H. and X.Y.X. performed research, analyzed data, and wrote the paper.

 {\bf Competing interests}\\ The authors declare no competing interests.

 \onecolumngrid \mbox{}